-- consultation and democracy are interrelated; - ownership of development strategies by the countries and population concerned; - greater paticipation of an active and organised civil society and the private sector in the development process, especially in areas that concern or directly affect these actors or where they have specific competencies; and - initiative to be taken by non-state actors. - 164.
-For the purpose of taking full advantage of the partnership Agreement co-operation shall encourage and facilitate efforts of non-state actors at both national and regional level in assessing their needs and elaborating proposals for capacity-building programmes in order to: - a) develop their capacity to organise and structure themselves through: - inventory/assessment of existing mechanisms and structures; - the development of appropriate information and communication networks at national and regional levels; and - exchange of experiences. - b) develop specific competencies in order to be able to analyse economic and social issues and to propose recommendations for policy guidelines, with particular emphasis on capacity to: - identify the constraints on business development, on competitiveness, employment creation, social needs, reforms needed in the regulatory and administrative framework; - draft a proposal for a project/programme; - develop negotiating skills; - develop human resources capacity and competencies at the level of representative organisations and at the level of their members. - 165.
-In the area of information, co-operation shall cover the following aspects: - informing non-state actors on the overall partnership agreement, on the programming dialogue with the government, on the country support strategies and on the modalities of access to financial resources; - facilitating the dialogue between non-state actors in and among ACP countries and between ACP and EU/EC representatives; - encouraging the activities of existing facilitator structures such as the ACP-EC follow-up committee of the European Economic and Social Committee, the ACP business forum, the ACP civil society forum and the ACP Local
+- consultation and democracy are interrelated; - ownership of development strategies by the countries and population concerned; - greater paticipation of an active and organised civil society and the private sector in the development process, especially in areas that concern or directly affect these actors or where they have specific competencies; and - initiative to be taken by non-state actors.

+164. For the purpose of taking full advantage of the partnership Agreement co-operation shall encourage and facilitate efforts of non-state actors at both national and regional level in assessing their needs and elaborating proposals for capacity-building programmes in order to: a) develop their capacity to organise and structure themselves through:

+- inventory/assessment of existing mechanisms and structures; - the development of appropriate information and communication networks at national and regional levels; and - exchange of experiences.

+b) develop specific competencies in order to be able to analyse economic and social issues and to propose recommendations for policy guidelines, with particular emphasis on capacity to:

+- identify the constraints on business development, on competitiveness, employment creation, social needs, reforms needed in the regulatory and administrative framework; - draft a proposal for a project/programme; - develop negotiating skills; - develop human resources capacity and competencies at the level of representative organisations and at the level of their members.

+165. In the area of information, co-operation shall cover the following aspects:

+- informing non-state actors on the overall partnership agreement, on the programming dialogue with the government, on the country support strategies and on the modalities of access to financial resources; - facilitating the dialogue between non-state actors in and among ACP countries and between ACP and EU/EC representatives;

-Government forum, and support in this context to co-operation with international organisations and agencies such as ILO, UNICEF, and between ACP-EU NGO partners; and
+- encouraging the activities of existing facilitator structures such as the ACP-EC follow-up committee of the European Economic and Social Committee, the ACP Association of Chambers of Commerce, Industry and other economic operators, the ACP business forum, the ACP civil society forum and the ACP Local Government forum, and support in this context to co-operation with international organisations and agencies such as ILO, UNICEF, and between ACP-EU NGO partners; and - clarifying and strengthening the role of EU delegations in particular bydesignating a contact point responsible for the relations with non-state actors including access to information,technical advice and dialogue facilitation.

-- clarifying and strengthening the role of EU delegations in particular bydesignating a contact point responsible for the relations with non-state actors including access to information, technical advice and dialogue facilitation. - 166.
-In the area of consultation, distinction should be made between: - consultation in respect of democratic principles on the one hand (to be addressed through the institutional procedures set out in the Agreement/through the political dialogue/role of the Council of Ministers and of the Joint Parliamentary Assembly); and - consultation within the framework of the country development strategies, to be addressed through the review mechanism foreseen in the programming process defined in the Agreement (Country Support Strategies) and through reports of ACP representatives to members of the ACP/EU Follow-up Committee. - 167.
-Concerning consultation on development strategies, co-operation shall facilitate the elaboration of adequate and flexible mechanisms of dialogue between the government and non-state actors with a view to: - disseminating information on country development strategy, country support strategy and sectoral strategies; - establishing a structured dialogue on development policies including trade policy, macro-economic policy, economic and social regulations and sectoral policies; and - ensuring that non-state actors are adequately involved in the process leading to the definition of ACP-EU country strategies and sectoral priorities, according to each country's individual circumstances.
+166. In the area of consultation, distinction should be made between:

+- consultation in respect of democratic principles on the one hand (to be addressed through the institutional procedures set out in the Agreement/through the political dialogue/role of the Council of Ministers and of the Joint Parliamentary Assembly); and - consultation within the framework of the country development strategies, to be addressed through the review mechanism foreseen in the programming process defined in the Agreement (Country Support Strategies) and through reports of ACP representatives to members of the ACP/EU Follow-up Committee.

+167. Concerning consultation on development strategies, co-operation shall facilitate the elaboration of adequate and flexible mechanisms of dialogue between the government and non-state actors with a view to:

+- disseminating information on country development strategy, country support strategy and sectoral strategies; - establishing a structured dialogue on development policies including trade policy, macro-economic policy, economic and social regulations and sectoral policies; and - ensuring that non-state actors are adequately involved in the process leading to the definition of ACP-EU country strategies and sectoral priorities, according to each country's individual circumstances.